sedexch/sedexch.github.io/docs/client-container-v6/basic-concepts.md

 With the official Docker image provided by the sedex service, you can run the current sedex Client as a Docker container.
 All functionality provided by sedex can be used comfortably with all the advantages of containers.

-The diagram below shows the main components of the sedex Client Docker contaiener.
+The diagram below shows the main components of the sedex Client Docker container.
 The components are described individually below the diagram.

 ![Overview of the sedex Client as a Docker Container](/assets/v6/sedex-client-container-volume-overview-1.png)